TwoRavens/TwoRavens/submodules/xta3ta2-api-v2019.6.11/README.md

 produce data).
 This allows fixed computations to be done on data, for example, the pipeline can consist of only one primitive with fixed hyper-parameters to execute that one primitive.
 Moreover, such fully specified pipelines with fixed hyper-parameters can have any inputs and any outputs.
-Otherwise pipelines have to be from a Dataset container value to predictions Pandas dataframe.
+(Standard pipelines are from a Dataset container value to predictions Pandas dataframe.)
+When non-Dataset inputs are provided, TA2 should attempt to convert input value to closest container type value, e.g., GRPC `RAW` list value should be converted to `d3m.container.List` with generated metadata, CSV file read as Pandas DataFrame should be converted to `d3m.container.DataFrame` with generated metadata.

 Relaxation: Individual systems can support also pipelines with all primitives specified, but with free (available for tuning) hyper-parameters.
 In this case, TA2 will only tune